lando/lando/docs/config/services.md

 * Use `run` to install application dependencies or run build steps that require your application be started first
 * Use `run_as_root` for any other post-start `root` level one-time setup commands.

-Of course these steps must make sense within the context of the container you are running them in.
+Of course, these steps must make sense within the context of the container you are running them in.
 For example, you will not be able to run `dnf` inside of a `debian` flavored container.
 Also note that the default working directory that the commands run in inside the container is `/app`.

 Another potential consideration is "dependent commands".
 Each line of a build step runs in a separate subshell so if COMMAND B is dependent on something provided by COMMAND A such as `sourcing` a file you should combine the commands with `&&` and put them on a single line